Redmi 9i to Go on Sale in India Today via Flipkart, Mi.com

-Redmi 9i will go on sale today at 12pm (noon), and will be available for purchase via Flipkart and Mi.com.
-The Redmi 9i was launched earlier this month, and comes in two variants.
-Both the variants will be up for grabs on these online platforms.
+Redmi 9i will go on sale today at 12pm (noon), and will be available for purchase via Flipkart, Mi.com, and Mi Home stores.
+The smartphone was launched earlier this month in two variants.
+Both the variants will be available for purchase online as well as offline platforms.
 The smartphone is a part of Xiaomi's Redmi 9 series that also includes the Redmi 9, Redmi 9A, and the Redmi 9 Prime smartphones.
 The Redmi 9i is an entry level handset, and comes in three colour options.

 The Redmi 9i will go on sale today at 12pm (noon) via Flipkart, Mi.com, and Mi Home stores.
-Launched earlier this month, the phone carries a price tag of Rs.
-8,299 for 4GB + 64GB storage variant and at Rs.
-9,299 for the 4GB + 128GB storage variant.
-It comes in Midnight Black, Sea Blue, and Nature Green colour options.
+The smartphone was launched earlier this month and its base variant (4GB + 64GB storage) is priced at Rs.
+8,299.
+The 4GB + 128GB storage variant is priced at Rs.
+9,299.
+It comes in Midnight Black, Sea Blue, and Nature Green colours.

-For photography, the Redmi 9i features a single 13-megapixel camera with f/2.2 aperture lens on the back.
-On the front, there is a 5-megapixel selfie shooter that is housed in a notch.
+For photos and videos, the Redmi 9i comes with a single 13-megapixel rear sensor coupled with f/2.2 aperture lens.
+On the front, there is a 5-megapixel shooter for selfies and video calls.
 Connectivity options include VoWiFi, 4G, VoLTE, Bluetooth 5.0, GPS/ A-GPS, and a Micro-USB port for charging.
-The handset is backed by a 5,000mAh battery that comes with 10W fast charging support.
-The phone measures 164.9 x 77.07 x 9mm and weighs 194 grams.
+The phone packs a 5,000mAh battery that supports 10W fast charging.

 For the latest tech news and reviews, follow Gadgets 360 on Twitter, Facebook, and Google News.
 For the latest videos on gadgets and tech, subscribe to our YouTube channel.